dcchambers/dcchambers.github.io/_posts/2018-11-29-what-the-hell-is-a-shell.md

 ---
-title: What the Hell is a Shell? :shell:
+title: What the Hell is a Shell?
 ---

 You see the term 'Shell' tossed around a lot these days.
 The Bourne Shell (sh),